real-ahmed-moussa/Projects-Portfolio/README.md

 | `joblib`                    | Model serialization and versioning                          |
 | `pandas`                    | Data preprocessing & transformation                         |

----
 🔹 Notes

    Particle Swarm Optimization (PSO) is a nature-inspired global optimization algorithm that efficiently explores the hyperparameter space, outperforming traditional grid and random search strategies in both convergence speed and solution quality.
 ---

 ## [8] MLOps Churn Prediction Pipeline
-[MLOps Churn Pipeline] This project demonstrates an end-to-end **MLOps pipeline** for customer churn prediction using a real-world telecom dataset.
+ This project demonstrates an end-to-end **MLOps pipeline** for customer churn prediction using a real-world telecom dataset.
 It integrates **CI/CD, drift detection, model retraining, versioning, and model performance tracking** with **MLflow**.

----
+***[MLOps Churn Pipeline]***

 ### ⚡️ **Technologies Used**
 | Technology          | Purpose                              |